 Upon completion of the public review period on November 10, 2005, written Responses to Comments were prepared.
 At the December 7, 2005 meeting, the Planning Commission received a copy of the 17 comment letters and on January 5, 2006 the Planning Commissioners received copies of the Revitalization Plan Program EIR Responses to Comments with written responses to all letters received.
-These comments and their responses will be included as part of the administrative record for consideration by the County Planning Commission and the Orange County Board of Supervisors along with all comments and materials received at this hearing.
+These comments and their responses are included as part of the administrative record for consideration by the Orange County Board of Supervisors along with all comments and materials received at the Orange County Planning Commission Public Hearing held on January 10, 2006.